 \subsection{Applying variance-controlling to other GNN architectures}

-We apply \nodenorm and LayerNorm to other GNN architectures to study whether variance-controlling also works on improving their performance.
-At below we first experiment on GNNs that also suffer performance degradation when the model gets deep~\cite{hamilton2017inductive, velivckovic2017graph}, and then on those that can go deep without performance drop~\cite{chen2020simple, li2020deepergcn}.
+We apply \nodenorm to other GNN architectures to study whether variance-controlling can further improve their performance.
+Below we first experiment on GNNs that also suffer performance degradation when the model gets deep~\cite{hamilton2017inductive, velivckovic2017graph}, and then on those that can go deep without performance drop~\cite{chen2020simple, li2020deepergcn}.

-We first apply the variance-controlling techniques (\ie \nodenorm and LayerNorm) to other popular GNN architectures that also suffer from performance degradation, including GAT~\cite{velivckovic2017graph} and GraphSage~\cite{hamilton2017inductive}, which achieve high performance in the node classification task.
-We conduct experiments using the same setting as in Sec.~\ref{subsubsec:address-pd-exp-settings}.
+We first apply the variance-controlling techniques (\ie \nodenorm) to other popular GNN architectures that also suffer from performance degradation, including GAT~\cite{velivckovic2017graph} and GraphSage~\cite{hamilton2017inductive}, which achieve high performance in the node classification task.
+We conduct experiments using the same setting as in Sec.~\ref{subsec:address-performance-degradation}.
 As shown in Fig.~\ref{fig:generalize-to-other}, the variance-controlling techniques generalize well to these architectures, mitigating their performance degradation effectively.
-In particular, \nodenormone enables deep GAT or GraphSage models to compete with their shallow counterparts.
+In particular, \nodenorm enables deep GAT or GraphSage models to compete with their shallow counterparts.
 The results well demonstrate that controlling variance also addresses performance degradation for other GNN architectures in addition to GCNs.